Venezuela's sick Chavez misses own inauguration bash

 He has undergone four operations, as well as weeks of chemotherapy and radiation treatment, since being diagnosed with an undisclosed type of cancer in his pelvic area in June 2011.

-He looked to have staged a remarkable recovery last year, winning a new six-year term in October.
-But within weeks of his victory he returned to Havana for more treatment.
+He looked to have staged a remarkable recovery from the illness last year, winning a new six-year term in a hard-fought election in October.
+But within weeks of his victory he had to return to Havana for more treatment.

 'REVOLUTION MUST CONTINUE'